o1Lars/Telco-Customer-Churn-ML-Project/readme.md

 - **Prediction API:** FastAPI service exposing `/predict` (POST) and a root `/` endpoint for health checks.
 - **Web interface:** Gradio UI mounted at `/ui` for easy, shareable testing.
 - **Containerization:** Docker image with `uvicorn` entrypoint (`src.app.main:app`) listening on port 8000.
-- **CI/CD pipeline:** GitHub Actions builds and pushes Docker images to Docker Hub, with optional ECS service deployment.
+- **CI/CD pipeline:** GitHub Actions builds and optionally pushes Docker images to Docker Hub.
-- **Orchestration:** AWS ECS Fargate runs the container serverlessly.
-- **Networking:** ALB on HTTP:80 forwards traffic to a target group (IP targets on HTTP:8000).
-- **Security:** Security groups restrict traffic—ALB allows inbound on 80, ECS tasks accept inbound only from the ALB SG.
+- **Deployment-ready:** The container can be run locally or deployed on any server or cloud platform supporting Docker.
-- **Monitoring:** CloudWatch captures container logs and ECS service events.
+- **Monitoring:** Logs are captured for debugging and performance tracking.

 ### Deployment workflow

-1. Code is pushed to `main` → GitHub Actions builds the Docker image and uploads it to Docker Hub.
+1. Code is pushed to `main` → GitHub Actions builds the Docker image and optionally uploads it to a container registry.
-2. ECS service is updated (manually or via workflow) to launch the new container version.
-3. ALB performs health checks on `/` at port 8000; healthy tasks receive traffic.
+2. The Docker container can be run locally or on a server, exposing FastAPI endpoints and the Gradio UI.
-4. Users can access the Gradio UI at `/ui` or send POST requests to `/predict` through the ALB DNS.
+3. Users can access the Gradio UI at `/ui` or send POST requests to `/predict` through the API.